...

 What are the primary benefits of injection molding?

-Injection molding offers high-volume production, consistent part quality, and the ability to create complex shapes with high precision.
+Injection molding offers cost-effective mass production, consistent part quality, and the ability to create complex shapes with high precision.

 How does the design impact the injection molding process?